 In Kløvtveit, alternative development was not deemed foreseeable, but unlike in Otra II, the lay appraisers in the court of appeal decided to compensate the owners for the loss of a cooperation opportunity in the no-scheme world.
 That is, the appraisal court of appeal held that in the absence of the power to expropriate, the waterfalls would have been exploited in a similar way, but by cooperation rather than expropriation.

 This meant that the court was free to replace the natural horsepower method by what they thought the parties would actually have done to set up a cooperation project.
-Here the appraisal court found that a leasehold model similar to those used on the small-scale market would have been adopted, and compensated the owners on this basis.
+Here, the appraisal court found that a leasehold model similar to those used on the small-scale market would have been adopted, and compensated the owners on this basis.

 In my opinion, the approach of Kløvtveit is far more sensible than that of Otra II.
 For commercial projects, it seems that in the absence of a power to expropriate, any rational buyer would want to cooperate with the owners.
 Hence, as Kløvtveit shows, the foreseeability test itself may be applied to arrive at compensation based on a more realistic form of benefit sharing.